RachitMalik12/KTV-Immunity-War/README.md

 feature changes:

+-We are pushing audio feedback to milestone 4 and doing keyframe animation instead.

 -We are bringing pre-game cutscene (5 custom feature points) to this milestone.

 -We are implementing custom feature graphic menu which we believe is worth 10 custom feature points.